Collett’s Corner DirectorsAugust 12, 2019

 Voting opens 20 August following the AGM and closes 28 August at 5pm.
 Please vote here.

-Julie Villard is a French architect with 12 years of experience.
+Julie Villard is a French architect with 13 years of experience.
 She is a goal oriented person and not afraid of new challenges.
-Julie has a passion for architecture, technology and sustainability, building her skills and knowledge in France, Canada, Switzerland and for the past eight years, New Zealand.
+Julie has a passion for architecture, technology and sustainability, building her skills and knowledge in France, Canada, Switzerland and for the past nine years, New Zealand.

 She is the welcoming face of the Council’s Eco design advisor new service, where people can consult on a range of projects from new builds to home renovations.
 She provides free and independent advice for individuals, professionals and within the Council.
 She advocates for a better living by creating healthier buildings.
 Her main drive is to encourage to do better and to do it now.

 Julie also ‘’walks the walk’’ - with her partner, they designed & built their home in Lyttelton, following the eco-friendly principles she provides during her free consultation.
-The couple was known in Lyttelton, as the ‘’bus people, with the spa’’ as they lived on site, in an 11m Bedford house-bus during the building process.
-Her 9-star home won a prestigious Architectural Award, the 2019 ADNZ Regional Winner in the category “residential compact new home”.
-Press Article here
+The couple designed and built a modest but very efficient home which won a prestigious Architectural Award, the 2019 ADNZ Regional Winner in the category “residential compact new home”, and the Sustainable Development Timber Design Award in 2020.

 Founding Shareholder Appointed Directors